 HONG KONG MARITIME MUSEUM (at age 60)

-*These museums offer free admission for all on Wednesdays
+*These museums currently offer free admission to their permanent exhibitions for all on Wednesdays.

 FLAGSTAFF MUSEUM OF TEA WARE